 A deque is a dynamic array whose size can be changed at both ends of the array.
-Like a vector, a deque contains functions push\back and pop\back, but it also contains additional functions push\front and pop\front that are not available in a vector.
+Like a vector, a deque contains the functions push_back and pop_back, but it also contains the functions push_front and pop_front that are not available in a vector.